 3260 South St., Philadelphia, PA 19104 - United States

-Featuring a brand new, light-filled Main Entrance Hall that shines the spotlight on the 12.5-ton red granite Sphinx of the Pharaoh Ramses II (one of the city's top cultural attractions since its arrival in 1913), the Penn Museum houses 10,000 years of history from across the globe—and it’s all conveniently located right across the street from Franklin Field.
+Featuring a 12.5-ton red granite Sphinx of the Pharaoh Ramses II (one of the city's top cultural attractions since its arrival in 1913), the Penn Museum houses 10,000 years of history from across the globe—and it’s all right across the street from Franklin Field.

-With a wide variety of public programs, the Penn Museum offers events all year long that are included with admission: from the Daily Dig (a 15-minute pop-up talk that allows guests to “dig a little deeper” into one object in the collections) and CultureFest! cultural celebrations to its Second Sunday Culture Films series and special gallery tours with Global Guides—immigrants and refugees who lead hour-long adventures with a “human touch,” sharing their own personal perspectives from living in Africa, Mexico, Central America, Iraq, or Syria.
+With a wide variety of public programs, the Penn Museum offers events online and in person all year long: from the Daily Dig (a pop-up talk that allows guests to “dig a little deeper” into one object in the collections) and CultureFest! cultural celebrations to its Second Sunday Culture Films series and tours with Global Guides—immigrants and refugees who lead hour-long adventures with a “human touch,” sharing their own personal perspectives from living in Africa, Mexico, Central America, Iraq, or Syria.

 About the Penn Museum

 Home to over a million extraordinary objects from around the world, the Penn Museum has been highlighting our shared humanity across continents and millennia since 1887.
 In expanding access to archaeology and anthropology, the Penn Museum builds empathy and connections between cultures through experiences online and on site in our galleries.
 The Penn Museum is open Tuesday–Sunday, 10:00 AM—5:00 PM with safety guidelines.
 For more information, visit www.penn.museum, call 215.898.4000 or follow @PennMuseum on social media.
 Visit https://www.penn.museum/calendar for a complete listing of events.